nasa-jpl-memex/memex-explorer/docs/source/crawler_guide.rst

     The first button is a link to a Solr instance, which you can use to search the results of the crawls, using the standard Solr interface.

+.. _ache-section:

 ****
 Ache
 ****
 `Ache <https://github.com/ViDA-NYU/ache>`_ is developed by NYU.
-Ache is different from Nutch because it requires a crawl model to be created before you can run a crawl (see `Building a Crawl Model`_)
+Ache is different from Nutch because it requires a crawl model to be created before you can run a crawl (see `Building a Crawl Model`_).
+Unlike Nutch, Ache can be stopped at any time.
+However, if you restart an Ache crawl, it will erase all the data from the previous crawl.

 Ache Dashboard
 ======================